d-m-3/pds/README.md

 # pds
-## Proportionally Dense Subgraphs in k-regular Graphs - Overview
+## Proportionally Dense Subgraphs - Overview
-`pds` is a framework written in Python for generating and drawing random k-regular graphs, computing and showing proportionally dense subgraphs (PDSs) of the maximum size.
+`pds` is a framework written in Python for computing and showing proportionally dense subgraphs (PDSs) of the maximum size.
+Specifically, cubic and k-regular bipartite graphs can be studied and drawn together with their PDSs.
+Alternatively, the framework can be used to generate random cubic and k-regular bipartite graphs.

 Bazgan et al. defined *"a proportionally dense subgraph (PDS) as an induced subgraph of a graph with the property that each vertex in the PDS is adjacent to proportionally as many vertices in the subgraph as in the graph" (source: https://arxiv.org/abs/1903.06579)*.